NARCOTIC/NETNOOB/README.md

 ## 👨🏽‍💻 Content

-	1. Get Information About Your Computer And Network.
+	1. Get Information About Your Computer And Network
 		|--> 1.
 Your Ip & Mac Address
 		|--> 2.
 Your Network Statistics
 		|--> 3.
 Your Network Interface